 Many of these exhibitors have spent decades perfecting their craft, which often includes forcing a great variety of plants into bloom in time for the Show.
 Exhibitors spend an average of 18 months preparing their displays.
 With only nine days to show off their talents, each company or organization must pull out all stops to be considered the very best.

 Below is the list of exhibitors who participated in “Brilliant!”
+A list of 2014 exhibitors will be available in January 2014.

 American Rhododendron Society, Greater Phila